openworm/owmeta-core/docs/contexts.rst

 Background
 ----------
-Contexts were introduced to owmeta as a generic tool for grouping statements.
+Contexts were introduced to owmeta-core as a generic tool for grouping statements.
 We need to group statements to make statements about statements like "Who made these statements?" or "When were these statements made?".
 That's the main usage.
 Beyond that, we need a way to share statements.
 Contexts have identifiers by which we can naturally refer to contexts from other contexts.

-owmeta needs a way to represent contexts with the existing statement form.
+owmeta-core needs a way to represent contexts with the existing statement form.
 Other alternatives were considered, such as using Python's context managers, but I (Mark) also wanted a way to put statements in a context that could also be carried with the subject of the statement.
 Using the `wrapt <wrapt_>`_ package's proxies allows to achieve this while keeping the interface of the wrapped object the same, which is useful since it doesn't require a user of the object to know anything about contexts unless they need to change the context